olincollege/scicomp-p3-collisions-in-space/data/README.md

 ### MPC Orbit Data

+The orbital data for all asteroids tracked by the MPC.

 The MPC orbital data can be downloaded from [here](https://www.minorplanetcenter.net/iau/MPCORB/MPCORB.DAT.gz).
 Then, move the file to `raw`, unzip the file and run the following python